ColemanIan/Autoregressive-Transformer-based-TTS/README.md

 ---

-## Exposure Bias (What it is and why it bites TTS)
+## Exposure Bias
 **Exposure bias** arises when a sequence model is trained mostly with teacher forcing: at time step *t*, the decoder conditions on the **ground-truth** frame from time *t-1*.
 At inference, those ground-truth frames are not available; the model must condition on its **own** previous predictions.
-If those predictions are slightly off, the errors can compound over time and lead to unstable trajectories and bad outputs, even if teacher-forced loss is low.
+If those predictions are slightly off, the errors can propogate until the model's predictions become unstable.

 **Mitigations used here:**
 1. **Scheduled sampling:** progressively reduce the teacher-forcing ratio, replacing some ground-truth frames with the model’s own predictions during training.